ebratini/rails-devbox/README.md

-# A Virtual Machine for Ruby on Rails Application Development
+# A Virtual Machine for Ruby on Rails Web Application Development

 ## Introduction